-In the ModbusTCP Registerlist xlsx file, there is a column called 'dbus-service-name'.
-And it must be consulted to find out which set of registers are available for a product.
+The ModbusTCP Registerlist xlsx file contains a column named 'dbus-service-name'.
+Consult this document to find out which set of registers are available for a product.

 Note that besides device-specific registers, there is also a set of registers that represent the entire system: com.victronenergy.system.
 This service is also where the System Overview pages in the GUI, and the VRM Dashboard get their data.